Last month, Jason worked on a 2012 Buick Enclave that had a leaking water pump.

 Sometimes, the seal can fail.
 There are also wearable items on pulleys, such as bearings, that can go bad.

-A car overheating doesn’t necessarily mean that the water pump is leaking.
+A vehicle overheating doesn’t necessarily mean that the water pump is leaking.

 Jason also replaced the thermostat on the Buick Enclave.